discoverydesign/filament-locksmith/README.md

 # Filament Locksmith

-🔒 A complete password input field 🤫
+🔒 A feature rich password input field 🤫

 ![Packagist Version](https://img.shields.io/packagist/v/discoverydesign/filament-locksmith.svg)
 ![Total Downloads](https://img.shields.io/packagist/dt/discoverydesign/filament-locksmith.svg)

-This package allows you to add a feature rich password filed for Filament PHP.
+This package allows you to add a feature rich password field for Filament PHP.

 https://packagist.org/packages/discoverydesign/filament-locksmith

 ## How to use
 1. Install the package using `composer require discoverydesign/filament-locksmith`
-4. Import the package inside your Filament Form with `use DiscoveryDesign\FilamentLocksmith\Forms\Components\PasswordInput`.
+2. Import the package inside your Filament Form with `use DiscoveryDesign\FilamentLocksmith\Forms\Components\PasswordInput`.
-5. Add the `PasswordInput` form component to your form with `PasswordInput::make()`.
+3. Add the `PasswordInput` form component to your form with `PasswordInput::make()`.
-6. If required, publish the translation files with `php artisan vendor:publish --tag=filament-locksmith-translations`.
+4. If required, publish the translation files with `php artisan vendor:publish --tag=filament-locksmith-translations`.

 ## Examples